Skip to content

 External activity

-As an expert in human rights and cities, Michele Grigolo has done consultancy, either alone or as part of a team, for projects commissioned by international organisations and agencies, including the European Parliament, the Fundamental Rights Agency of the European Union and United Cities and Local Governments.
-He is also regularly invited to events and meetings with practitioners developing action around human rights cities.
-In this respect, he has collaborated also with Amnesty International, the Raoul Wallenberg Institute of Human Rights, as well as civil society and local government organisations in Washington, Pittsburgh, Vienna and Cologne.
+Dr Michele Grigolo has done consultancy, either alone or as part of a team, for projects commissioned by international organisations and agencies, including the European Parliament, the Fundamental Rights Agency of the European Union and United Cities and Local Governments.
+He has worked with practitioners such as Amnesty International, the Raoul Wallenberg Institute of Human Rights, and local human rights coalitions in Washington DC, Vienna, Pittsburgh, Cologne, and Nottingham, to develop city action around human rights.

 Publications